The Science Museum is built into a bluff. The Lobby is on the fifth floor. Our galleries are on the fifth, fourth, and third floors.

 To your left are elevators connecting all exhibit floors.
 If you continue along the elevator wall, there is a short corridor leading to bathrooms.
 Further along the elevator wall are water fountains.
 Elevators, bathrooms, and water fountains are in the same location on each floor.

-Fourth-floor exhibits include Weighing the Evidence, which uses quack medicine devices to help you separate fact from fiction when making healthcare choices; and the Human Body Gallery, which includes an Egyptian mummy.
+Fourth-floor exhibits include Weighing the Evidence, which uses quack medicine devices to help you separate fact from fiction when making healthcare choices; and the Human Body Gallery.

 Following the guardrail to the right of the stairs (as you are facing them) leads to a glass wall and a set of closed doors.
 Enter these doors to reach Race: Are We So Different? and We Move and We Stay, our Native American exhibition.
 There is an additional set of bathrooms at the back of the Native American exhibition, including family/companion/gender-neutral restrooms.

-Also on the 4th floor is our Great Hall, where we host special and/or traveling exhibits.
+Also on the fourth floor is our Great Hall, where we host special and/or traveling exhibits.
 The Great Hall is located about 30 feet to the left if you are facing the elevators.

 As you exit the elevators on the third floor, directly across from you and continuing to your left, you will find Math Moves components, where visitors use their senses to explore key math concepts.
 Listen for the regular tink, tink, tink of the Comparing Frequencies component located along the elevator wall.